nwthomas/sql-lab/queries.md

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

+This question was confusing for me...
+Here's one version that lists all orders on individual lines:

 `SELECT o.OrderID, o.CustomerID, c.CustomerName`
 `FROM Orders AS o`
 `JOIN Customers AS c`
 `ON o.CustomerID = c.CustomerID`
 `ORDER BY CustomerName, OrderDate`

-Also, this might also be what the actual answer is interpreted as:
+Also, this might also be what the actual answer is interpreted as with grouped orders for each customer:

 `SELECT c.CustomerName, c.CustomerID, COUNT(o.CustomerID) AS TotalOrders`
 `FROM Orders AS o`